Jegovila/ORB_SLAM3/README.md

 ## ROS (optional)

 We provide some examples to process input of a monocular, monocular-inertial, stereo, stereo-inertial or RGB-D camera using ROS.
 Building these examples is optional.
 These have been tested with ROS Melodic under Ubuntu 18.04.
+(Update: ROS Noetic under Ubuntu 20.04)

 # 3. Building ORB-SLAM3 library and examples